 High sugar consumption is not good for health, and in general, most Americans eat way too much.
-Men should aim to consume less than 9 teaspoons (~36 grams) of sugar per day, and women should aim to consume less than 6 teaspoons (~24 grams) of sugar per day (2).
-Each muffin bar in this recipe has 3 teaspoons (12 grams) of added sugar.
+Men should aim to consume less than 9 teaspoons (~36 grams) of sugar per day, and women should aim to consume less than 6 teaspoons (~24 grams) of sugar per day.
+(2) Each muffin bar in this recipe has 3 teaspoons (12 grams) of added sugar.
 Feel free to remove up to 1/2 cup of the brown sugar in the recipe if you are trying to reduce the overall sugar in your diet.

 Top these muffin bars with some almond butter or serve with fruit and yogurt for a balanced breakfast, eat them on their own for a light snack, or enjoy as a tasty treat at lunch.

 What to do with Leftover Pumpkin Muffins